coderdiaz/coderdiaz/README.md

   </a>
 </p>

-I'm **Javier Diaz** a.k.a. *coderdiaz*, a software engineer who designs stunning interfaces and loves to create digital products.
-I'm passionate about design systems, Jamstack, user/dev experience, software engineering, and all things design.
-My goal is to make digital products that are straightforward, intuitive, and lightning-fast for everyone
+I'm **Javier Diaz** (coderdiaz) — a Software Engineer and Product Designer crafting high-performance digital experiences.
+With deep expertise in design systems and Jamstack architecture, I bridge the gap between elegant design and robust engineering.

+I specialize in building lightning-fast, accessible products that solve real user problems.
+My work combines technical excellence with human-centered design principles, focusing on:

+- Design Systems & Component Architecture
+- User Experience & Interface Design
+- Modern Frontend Development
+- Jamstack & Serverless Solutions

+Currently helping teams deliver intuitive digital products that scale.
+Let's build something remarkable together.

-- 🔭 Currently building an **subscriptions and bills tracker** called Hoppy with React Native for iOS and Android.
+- 🔭 Currently, I'm crafting a **software for dance studios** called Kobi and will be available soon for iOS and Android.
-- 🌱 Learning about **Product Design, Motion** and **Golang**.
+- 🌱 Learning about **Product Design, Animations** and **Golang**.
 - 💬 Feel free to ask me about **web development** or specific tech stacks like Node, Nest.js, React, Strapi, and GraphQL.
 - 🚀 Have a project related to design or development?
 Reach out via email.
 - 📫 How to reach me: [@coderdiaz](https://x.com/coderdiaz) on X.com or send me an email to hey[at]coderdiaz.com.
 - 😄 Pronouns: He/Him.
 - 📺 Join me on [Twitch](https://coderdiaz.com/live) for exciting streams somedays!
-We delve into the fascinating world of programming and design, creating a vibrant community.
-Let's learn together!

-I'm not a writer, but sometimes I write about my thoughts, experiencies and things that I learn, if you are interested you can know more about here: https://coderdiaz.com/notas/.
+I share my journey in tech through writing — documenting insights, experiences, and learnings from the trenches of software development.
+While I may not be a professional writer, I believe in the power of sharing knowledge openly.

+Explore my technical notes and personal discoveries at [coderdiaz.com/notas](https://coderdiaz.com/notas)

 ### Teaching
 Although I have a YouTube channel, it is not that up to date.
 However, I have two courses that can be very helpful to you.